CydonpraxgraeMretool/Minion-Counter/README.md

 # Minion-Counter
-See how many minions you have.
-Count them with the minilimist c++ progam called MInion Counter.
+Want to see how many minions you have.
+Count them with this minimalistic c++ progam called Minion Counter.

 <a>
   <img src="https://github.com/CydonpraxgraeMretool/Minion-Counter/blob/main/minion-counter.png" alt="Minion Counter" />